Particular/docs.particular.net/samples/entity-framework-core/sample.md

  1. `CreateOrderHandler` displays information that an order was submitted.
  2. `OrderLifecycleSaga` displays information that the order process has been started.
  3. `CreateShipmentHandler` displays information that the shipment has been created.
- 4. Finally, after a couple of seconds, `CompleteOrderHandler` displays information that the order is going to be completed.
+ 4. After a few seconds, `CompleteOrderHandler` displays information that the order is going to be completed.

 Open SQL Server Management Studio and go to the database.
 Verify that there is a row in the saga state table (`dbo.OrderLifecycleSagaData`), in the orders table (`dbo.Orders`), and in the shipments table (`dbo.Shipments`).